jenifervincya/YumCart/README.md

   (for a failed delivery attempt) that exists only in the JS demo layer and is not yet part of the core `OrderStatus` enum or transition table — a candidate extension if adopted into the core design.

-## Possible Extensions
-- Wrap the core Java classes in a REST API (e.g. Spring Boot) so the frontend talks to a real backend instead of local mock data, keeping both views in sync automatically.
-- Decide whether `NOT_DELIVERED` becomes a real state in the core design, and update the enum, validator, and diagram to match if so.
-- Add authentication so only authorized staff can reach the seller view.